🏛️ TIPS (Treasury Inflation-Protected Securities)

 https://www.ishares.com/us/products/239454/ishares-20-year-treasury-bond-etf

-■ What are TIPS (Treasury Inflation-Protected Securities) and How to Use them for Predicting Interest Rates
+■ What are TIPS (Treasury Inflation-Protected Securities) and How to Use Them to Predict Interest Rates

 Giorgos Protonotarios, Financial Analyst